pelaezdj/NotVim/README.md

-I'm not a programmer but I'd like to share my nonsense.
+I'm not a programmer by trade but I'd like to share my nonsense.

 Here is a ".vimrc" that makes Vim behave like a typical text editor.
 Why would one want this?
 I dunno but I personally want something better than Nano but worse than stock Vim.